Murder Mystery Game AI

 What Makes an Effective Cold Case File

 An effective cold case file balances authenticity with playability, providing enough realistic detail to feel like a genuine investigation while keeping players engaged rather than overwhelmed.
-The most successful cold case party game printable templates distill hours of police work into 15-30 pages that groups can investigate in 60-120 minutes.
+The most successful cold case party game printable templates distill hours of police work into a focused set of documents that groups can investigate in a single sitting.

 Essential Components of a Complete Case File